mhammell-laboratory/TEtranscripts/README.rst

 While this can be mitigated through allowing mismatches during alignments, certain lab strains (e.g. Drosophila melanogaster) have diverged significantly from the reference genomes.
-We highly recommend that users should refine their alignment procedures to better account for the expected variations between their lab strains and the reference genome, which will accordingly improve their analysis with TEToolkit.
-Users can also align to a custom genome build specific to their organism, though they would need GTF annotations for genes and transposable elements that are compatible with their custom genome in order to utilize TEToolkit.
+We highly recommend that users should refine their alignment procedures to better account for the expected variations between their lab strains and the reference genome, which will accordingly improve their analysis with TEtranscripts.
+Users can also align to a custom genome build specific to their organism, though they would need GTF annotations for genes and transposable elements that are compatible with their custom genome in order to utilize TEtranscripts.
 Please contact us if you require advice in generating these annotation files.

 *Specific recommendations when using STAR*